seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 + create a way to add global and scoped middleware (not use in the example).

-This would normally be split into separate files but for demonstrative perposes (...and also cause im SUPER LAZY), I've thrown it all into one code block and youll just have to make believe while I explain the different parts.
+This would normally be split into separate files but for demonstrative purposes (...and also cause im SUPER LAZY), I've thrown it all into one code block and you'll just have to make believe while I explain the different parts.

 ## Imports